Automattic/Genericons/README.md

 ## Usage

-To use it, place the `font` folder in your stylesheet directory and enqueue the genericons.css file.
+To use it, place the `genericons` folder in your stylesheet directory and enqueue the genericons.css file.
 Now you can create an icon like this:

 ```
 .my-icon:before {